 Here’s Why We Are Unlikely to Experience Church Revival:

 We may use that kind of “desperation” terminology, but the words don’t always reflect our heart.
 It’s been some time since I’ve seen a congregation that pleads for God’s presence.

 We preach strongly against sins that we sometimes tolerate under our own roof.
-Few people are so broken over personal sin that they can only cry out to God.
+Few people are so broken over personal sin that they can only cry out to God for church revival.